-We envision communities and landscapes working together, supporting diverse ecosystems rich with native plants and thriving wild pollinators.
+We envision communities and landscapes working together, supporting diverse ecosystems rich with native plants and thriving native pollinators.

-We inspire, engage, and educate about the ecological importance of wild pollinator species and the diverse native plant communities essential for their survival.
+We inspire, engage, and educate about the ecological importance of native pollinator species and the diverse native plant communities essential for their survival - and ours.
 We are committed to the creation and restoration of pesticide-free pollinator corridors throughout the Rogue Valley.

 Pollinator Project Rogue Valley is a volunteer-led Oregon-registered 501(c)(3) nonprofit

 concerned about the health of our native pollinators and plant communities.

 Working together, we can save our pollinators.